 Anglers and and fly fishing enthusiasts will really enjoy Kootenay but you need to have National Park fishing permit and motor boats are not allowed.
 You also have to be aware of catch limits and many anglers practice catch and release, but it’s also great to keep one for the pan.

-As Kootenay is a National Park, backcountry overnight travelers will require permits and must also be appropriately equipped and skilled in mountain weather conditions, map and compass, food storage and bear avoidance skills.
+Back country trekkers should also be skilled in mountain weather conditions, map and compass, food storage and bear avoidance skills.

 At Radium Hot Springs, be sure to have a soak in the the largest hot springs facility in the Canadian Rockies!
 Located at the base of a dramatic rock wall in Sinclair Canyon.
 Whether you are watching bighorn sheep from the comfort of the hot pool or hiking through the lush vegetation on nearby trails, you are certain to find something unique!
 Redstreak canyon’s unusual habitats created by the combination of hot springs, sheltered slopes and rock walls provide for some of Kootenay National Park’s rarest inhabitants such as the reclusive rubber boa snake.
 The narrow canyon’s meadows provide a crucial wildlife corridor for park animals.